This DIY vintage snowflake sign is not ONLY gorgeous but super simple as well. Make your own wood snowflake wall art

-Just in case you’re unsure how to download a SVG file and put it into your Silhouette Cameo check out this tutorial I did previously in the year.
+Just in case you’re unsure how to download an SVG file and put it into your Silhouette Cameo check out this tutorial I did previously in the year.
 Super helpful for sure!

 After you cut your stencil, pulled out the “innards” of the snowflake, and place it onto your signs.
 It’s now time to paint!

 Personally, I like to use an airbrush to paint all of my signs.
 However, I totally understand that not everyone has this particular tool, and you can definitely use spray paint or even use a sponge and lightly dab paint onto your stencil.